 - Giving it a human touch: Another somebody gets in there and makes that tech a joy to use, increasing its appeal.

 - Unity: All of these people are somehow working together or share the same vision.

-It’s the unity that prevents good things from being great and great things from being revolutionary.
-So, strive for it, whenever you can.
+It’s the unity that makes good things great and great things revolutionary, so strive for it, whenever you can.